Stride-Labs/stride/README.md

 # Stride
-Bringing liquid staking to Cosmos
+Bringing interchain liquid staking to Cosmos

 ## Making changes to this repository
 The easiest way to develop cosmos-sdk applications is by using the ignite cli to scaffold code.
 Ignite (developed by the core cosmos team at Tendermint) makes it possible to scaffold new chains, run relayers, build cosmos related proto files, add messages/queries, add new data structures and more.
 The drawback of creating thousands of lines of code using ignite is that it is difficult to discern which changes were made by the ignite cli and which changes were made manually by developers.
 To make it easier to review code written using ignite and to make it easier to retrace our steps if something breaks later, add a commit for each ignite command directly after executing it.